Seirdy/seirdy.one/content/meta/site-design.md

 This site sticks to Web standards.
 I regularly run a local build of [the Nu HTML Checker](https://github.com/validator/validator), `xmllint`, and [html proofer](https://github.com/gjtorikian/html-proofer) on every page in my sitemap, and see no errors.
 I do [filter out false Nu positives](https://git.sr.ht/~seirdy/seirdy.one/tree/master/item/linter-configs/vnu_filter.jq) and report them upstream when I can.

-I also perform cross-browser testing for both HTML and XHTML versions of my pages:
+I also perform cross-browser testing for both HTML and XHTML versions of my pages.
+I test with, but do not necessarily endorse, a large variety of browsers:

 - I maintain excellent compatibility with **mainstream engines:** Blink (Chromium and Edge), WebKit (Safari, Epiphany), and Gecko (Firefox).
 The hidden service also works well with the Tor Browser.